 You will need to bring your camera & manual, video suitable SD cards, fully charged batteries, tripod and have Adobe Premiere installed.
-If you have a new camera, I suggest going through some of the http://www.multimediatrain.com video section before class.
-I also suggest you watch some online tutorials for your own specific camera brand and model.
+If you have a new camera, it is suggested going through some of the http://www.multimediatrain.com video section before class.
+It is also suggested you watch some online tutorials for your own specific camera brand and model.

-Wednesday AM: Continuation of Practical Workshop for Cinematic Journalism Techniques + Interview Set-up and Practises
+Tuesday PM: Continuation of Practical Workshop for Cinematic Journalism Techniques + Interview Set-up and Best Practices

 This weeks learning outcomes — Students will:

 – Become familiar key cinematic journalism techniques including, video portraits, focus switch, time lapse, slow motion, natural wipes, pan-tilts and tracking.